 One common misconception of schizophrenia includes violence.
 This spectrum disorder does not result in violent behavior.

 When to Seek Treatment

 If you believe you or a loved one may be experiencing schizophrenia, reach out right away.
-Obtaining a diagnosis will be the first step in the treatment process.
+Obtaining a diagnosis will be the first step in the process for schizophrenia treatment in Irvine, Mission Viejo or any other of our Locations.
 The primary method of treating schizophrenia is medication in the form of antipsychotics.
 In addition, cognitive-behavioral therapy (CBT) may be used, as it has also been proven effective in treating the condition.